Open Hours: Mon - Fri 9am - 5pm

 Planning a full install?
 See our artificial grass installation service.

-What Is the Best Material to Put Under Artificial Grass?
+What Is the Best Base for Artificial Grass?

 • MOT Type 1 Hardcore (Crushed Stone/Gravel) – The gold standard.
 It locks tight when compacted, drains well, and keeps your lawn stable for the long term.